-We assume that the trusted authority and data owners are trusted.
-However, the cloud is not trusted, we treat it as 'curious but honest' [18], [19], [20], [21], [22].
+'curious but honest' [18], [19], [20], [21], [22].
 Specifically, the cloud will follow our protocol, but it is very curious to deduce sensitive data from the EHR stored on it.
 Particularly, the cloud will try to collect the frequency of role attributes contained in the EHR, and the access frequency of data attributes in the EHR data.
 The cloud will also try to collect other useful background information to launch the inference attack, so that, he can deduce useful private data from the EHR data attributes even if they are encrypted.
 In this paper, we aim to defend the cloud from launching such inference attacks.
 Additionally, the data user can only access his authorized data attributes in the EHR, i.e., the data user's role attributes should satisfy the access policies of the accessed data attributes.

-3.3 Design goals
+3.3 Design Goals

-Fine-gained access control: Data owners should specify the access policy for each data attribute in the EHR, so that the data user can only access and decrypt his authorized data attribute.
+Fine-Gained Access Control.
+Data owners should specify the access policy for each data attribute in the EHR, so that the data user can only access and decrypt his authorized data attribute.

-Efficiency: The data attributes encryption, decryption, and role attributes revocation should be executed efficiently.
+Efficiency.
+The data attributes encryption, decryption, and role attributes revocation should be executed efficiently.

-Security: The encryption scheme should be secure under the security model formulated as follows:
+Security.
+The encryption scheme should be secure under the security model formulated as follows:

-Setup: The challenger generates the public keys and private keys, and sends the public keys to the adversary.
+Setup.
+The challenger generates the public keys and private keys, and sends the public keys to the adversary.

-Phase 1: The adversary \mathcal{A} queries the private keys for sets of role attributes S_1, S_2, \cdots, S{q1} .
+Phase 1.
+The adversary A queries the private keys for sets of role attributes S_1, S_2, \ldots, S{q1} .

-Challenge: A submits two equal length EHR data D_0 and D_1 to the challenger.
-Additionally, \mathcal{A} submits a challenge access policy A^ , such that the queried S_1, S_2, \cdots, S{q1} do not satisfy A^ .
-The challenger flips a coin γ , encrypts D{γ} under A^ , and returns the ciphertext CT^ to the adversary \mathcal{A} .
+Challenge.
+A submits two equal length EHR data D_0 and D_1 to the challenger.
+Additionally, A submits a challenge access policy A^ , such that the queried S_1, S_2, \ldots, S{q1} do not satisfy A^ .
+The challenger flips a coin γ , encrypts D{γ} under A^ , and returns the ciphertext CT^ to the adversary A.

-Phase 2: Phase 1 is repeated.
-The only restriction is the queried sets of attributes S{q1+1}, \dots, S_q do not satisfy A^ .
+Phase 2.
+Phase 1 is repeated.
+The only restriction is the queried sets of attributes S{q1+1}, \ldots, S_q do not satisfy A^ .

-Guess: A outputs a guess γ' for γ .
+Guess.
+A outputs a guess γ' for γ .